 06 of 10

-Everyone knows the old-fashioned fringed flowers of Dianthus, also known as "Pinks".
-They belong to a huge genus and new varieties and colors are introduced every year.
+The old-fashioned fringed flowers of Dianthus are also known as "pinks".
+It belongs to a huge genus and new varieties and colors are introduced every year.
 Although Dianthus often have pink-colored flowers, the name "Pinks" is actually descriptive of the fringed or pinked edges of the flowers.
-Along with pink, there are also Dianthus that flower in shades of whites, reds, peach, and variations thereof.
-Although often thought of as a spring bloomer, don't think of...
-Dianthus as delicate.
+Along with pink, there are also Dianthus that flower in shades of whites, reds, peach, and similar varieties.
+Although often thought of as a spring bloomer, do not think of Dianthus as delicate.
 Dianthus is so tough, it is hard to kill.

 07 of 10